Wright StreetDeck: StreetDeck Ultroliner

 In November 2024, it was announced that StreetDeck Ultroliner diesels, which began to be produced that year with the facelifted front fascia, could also be specified with Cummins 6.7 ISB 6-cylinder engines.
 Bus Vannin was the first operator to order StreetDeck Ultroliners specified with the new Cummins engines, taking delivery of six between October and November 2025, two of which were delivered in heritage liveries commemorating 50 years of nationalised bus transport on the Isle of Man.

 Metroline Manchester was an early major customer for the facelift StreetDeck Ultroliner as part of the rollout of its Tranche 3 Bee Network services, with a total of 135, most of which were ordered by Transport for Greater Manchester, delivered and stored until the commencement of services on 5 January 2025.
-Stagecoach Manchester, meanwhile, also took delivery of eight StreetDeck Ultroliners built to the same Bee Network specification for use exclusively on route 330, running between the Stockport and Ashton-under-Lyne interchanges.
+Stagecoach Manchester, meanwhile, also took delivery of eight StreetDeck Ultroliners built to the same Bee Network specification for use exclusively on route 330, running between Stockport and Ashton-under-Lyne interchanges.

-Due to battery electric vehicles not being a viable option to run on the service, Nottingham City Transport is to take delivery of six StreetDeck Ultroliners in autumn 2025, the operator's first Wrightbus order since 2002, for use on the Pathfinder 26 service, running between Nottingham city centre and Southwell.
+Due to battery electric vehicles not being a viable option to run on the service, Nottingham City Transport took delivery of six StreetDeck Ultroliners in March 2026, the operator's first Wrightbus order since 2002, for use on its Pathfinder 26 service, running between Nottingham city centre and Southwell.

+Transport for Wales took delivery of 14 StreetDeck Ultroliners for its TrawsCymru services in during June 2026, distributing eight to Arriva Cymru and the remaining six to independent operator Lloyds Coaches of Machynlleth.